Fatty Acids: Polyunsaturated with

 Desaturases: The Δ5- and Δ6-desaturases, FADS1 and FADS2, respectively, are membrane bound enzymes with a cytochrome b5-like domain fused physically to the N‑terminus and with three histidine-enriched boxes, characteristic of membrane desaturases, and two membrane spanning regions.
 They use molecular oxygen and an electron transport system as described in our web page dealing with the biosynthesis of monoenoic fatty acids.
 FADS2 consists of 444 amino acids with a molecular weight of 52.2 kDa, and it is expressed in the brain, liver, lungs, heart and other tissues in humans.
 It is the rate-limiting enzyme in the biosynthesis of polyunsaturated fatty acids, but it is also responsible for the biosynthesis of sapienic acid (6-16:1) in skin.
 Mice modified genetically to lack this enzyme can produce 5-cis,11-cis,14-cis-eicosatrienoic (sciadonic) acid instead of arachidonic acid.

-While FADS2 is vital for the healthy functioning of human metabolism, it is expressed abnormally in many different malignant cancers, and this expression is significantly correlated with tumour proliferation, cell migration and invasion, together with a poor prognosis for the progression of the disease.
+While FADS2 is vital for healthy human metabolism, it is expressed abnormally in many different malignant cancers, and this expression is significantly correlated with tumour proliferation, cell migration and invasion, together with a poor prognosis for the progression of the disease.
 Membrane fluidity and the transmission of signals is affected, and the production of proinflammatory mediators such as the eicosanoids is promoted to the detriment of health.
+In humans, the FADS1 and FADS2 genes are located adjacent to each other on chromosome 11, and reduced expression of these, especially in relation to DHA biosynthesis (next section), has been associated with symptoms of bipolar disorder in a animal model.

 7. Biosynthesis of the n-3 family of Polyunsaturated Fatty Acids in Animals